Rakeela/dragora-notes/notes-on-potential-applicability-of-rna-vaccination-to-treatment-of-schizophrenia.md

 CCL11 is specifically a biomarker of eosinophils.
 This suggests excess eosinophil activation is present in schizophrenics.
 Other CCLs monitored in this study (CCL2, CCL3, CCL24, CXCL9, and CXCL10) are biomarkers of other kinds of immune cell or immune cell signalling compound, save for CCL24, which is another biomarker of eosinophil, which as an immune system signal attempts to recruit T lymphocytes and neutrophils.
 CCL11 is notable for have a chemotactic effect on eosinophils, in other words, it recruits them.
 This suggests that a specific malfunction occuring in schizophrenia may be eosinophils inappropriately recruiting each other to congregate around bits of nerve tissue for which their presence is rather unhealthy...

 ---
 What is my vaccination target?
 What am I proposing to teach the immune system cells to DO?
-I see likenesses between these procedures which suggest that there is something here, but I can't succinctly specify a molecule.
+I see likenesses between these procedures which suggest that there is something here, but I can't specify a molecule.

 https://www.uniprot.org/uniprot/G3C8U8  (*Uniprot*.  (n.d.)
 "UniProtKB - G3C8U8 (G3C8U8_PHLPR)".
 Retrieved 2021-2-5.)